abarbanell/devenv/README.md

 # devenv - Docker setup for mongo and RabbitMQ

-*Note: this uses the boot2docker tool on MacOS which is now deprecated.
-Working on an upgrade of this so stay tuned.*
+*Note: this README uses the boot2docker tool on MacOS which is now deprecated.
+Working on an upgrade of this to docker-machine, already in progress on the code. so stay tuned for update of the README.*

 This is a quick recipe how to set up a dockerized development environment (e.g. for one of my node.js projects